Filtration Aeration

 For patio ponds stocked with guppies, endlers, or ricefish in USDA Zones 7-9 summer heat:

-Battery backup is strongly recommended.
+The Biling is recommended over the Sunnytech for fish ponds.
 Small fish in warm water are vulnerable to overnight oxygen drops.
 A patio pond with direct sun can reach 85°F on a July afternoon — at that temperature, dissolved oxygen drops significantly.
-Without nighttime aeration, oxygen levels can fall below safe thresholds by 4-5 AM.
+The Biling’s 4400mAh built-in battery provides more reliable overnight coverage than the Sunnytech’s AA pack.

 Shrimp are even more sensitive to low oxygen than fish.
-Neocaridina in outdoor containers absolutely need continuous aeration during summer months.
-A battery-backup solar aerator or a plug-in electric air pump is mandatory.
+Neocaridina in outdoor containers need continuous aeration during summer months.
+For lightly stocked patio ponds (10 guppies or fewer), the Sunnytech is workable.
+For anything more than that, use the Biling or a plug-in electric air pump.

 Installation Tips for Both Types